Pacific Islanders in Publishing

 (she/her)

-Dr. Evelyn Flores is a professor of English at the University of Guam.
-Born on Guam, Dr. Flores obtained her Master's in English from Andrews University in Michigan, and then went to the University of Michigan Ann Arbor where she completed her PhD in Pacific Islander Literature, Ethnic Literature, and late 19th-century American literature.
-Together with Dr. Kihleng, Dr. Flores put together the first ever anthology of Micronesian literature, Indigenous Literatures from Micronesia.
+Evelyn Flores is a professor of English at the University of Guam.
+Born on Guam, Flores obtained her Master's in English from Andrews University in Michigan, and her PhD in Pacific Islander Literature, Ethnic Literature, and late 19th-century American literature from the University of Michigan Ann Arbor.
+Together with Dr. Kihleng, she put together the first ever anthology of Micronesian literature, Indigenous Literatures from Micronesia.

 Kathy Jetñil-Kijiner